Title

 Executive Order No. 38 establishes the official symbols of the President and Vice-President of the Philippines, including the Coat of Arms, Seal, and Flag, with specific details on their design, colors, and proportions.

-• The coat of arms is encircled by the words "Seal of the President of the Philippines".
+• The coat of arms is encircled by the words “Seal of the President of the Philippines.”

-• The Vice President’s flag and colors have the same design as the President’s.
+• The flag and colors of the Vice President use the same design as the President’s flag.

 • The entire design appears on a white rectangular background.